Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

             <td style="text-align: left; padding: 5px; border: none;"><img src="https://resources.sienci.com/wp-content/uploads/2025/02/lmk2_unboxing_clarity.png" class="alignnone size-medium"></td>
         </tr>
         <tr>
-            <td style="text-align: left; padding: 5px; border: none;">• X, Y, and Z: during assembly if you see these capitalized letters used it’s because we refer to some parts by the axis they belong to.
-For reference, if you’re looking at the LongMill from the front, the X-axis is when the machine moves left/right (red), the Y-axis is towards/away from you (green), and the Z-axis is moving up/down from the tabletop (blue).</td>
+            <td style="text-align: left; padding: 5px; border: none;">• X, Y, and Z: during assembly if you see these capitalized letters used it's because we refer to some parts by the axis they belong to.
+For reference, if you're looking at the LongMill from the front, the X-axis is when the machine moves left/right (red), the Y-axis is towards/away from you (green), and the Z-axis is moving up/down from the tabletop (blue).</td>
             <td style="text-align: left; padding: 5px; border: none;"><img src="https://resources.sienci.com/wp-content/uploads/2025/02/lmk2_unboxing_xyzangles.jpg" class="alignnone size-medium"></td>
         </tr>
         <tr>